apache/jackrabbit-oak/oak-core/README.md

 invalid over time due to garbage collection of old content, at which point an outdated snapshot will start throwing `IllegalStateExceptions` to indicate that the snapshot is no longer available.
-To access more recent content, a client should either call `getCurrentRoot()` to acquire a fresh new content snapshot or use the `refresh()` method to update a given `Root` to the latest state of the content repository:
+To access more recent content, a client should either call `ContentSession.getCurrentRoot()` to acquire a fresh new content snapshot or use the `refresh()` method to update a given `Root` to the latest state of the content repository:

     Root root = ...;
     root.refresh();